 Intelligent Keywords for Intelligent SEO

 Last, be smart about keywords.
 While semantic search has definitely changed the importance of keywords in SEO, it hasn’t removed it all together.
 Solid semantic keyword research can actually improve your Search Engine Optimization efforts.
 Start with identifying companion keywords and variations and include these in your content.
 Then, focus on long-tail keywords (i.e. search terms that are longer than 2 words in length); these are great for providing context to search engines.

 What does this mean for my existing content and SEO efforts?

 Applying the above suggestions retro-actively can be challenging.
 Especially if you have a large volume of content on your website.
-My suggestion would be to first look at your main first level navigation pages and key product/service pages.
+My suggestion would be to first look at your main first-level navigation pages and key product/service pages.
 Ask yourself, what question am I trying to answer here?
 How well am I answering it?
 Am I providing any value to my customers in doing so?

 Then, look at your blog posts and how they are appearing in search rankings.
 Those appearing in top positions will likely need only a light touch of optimization.
-Those appearing dropping off the first organic search results page for your targeted keyword are great candidates to run through the principals of Semantic Search and SEO identified in this blog post.
+Those appearing dropping off the first organic search results page for your targeted keyword are great candidates to run through the principles of Semantic Search and SEO identified in this blog post.
 With a first page ranking in reach the time spent optimizing these pages is well spent.